|Courses in ACCT | BINS | BSAD | ECON | FINC | IBUS | MGMT | MKTG|

 FINC 8300 Seminar in Current Topics

-MBA or MS in MIS Elective.
+MBA or M.S. in BIS elective.
 Prerequisite: Consent of instructor.
 Topics of current importance and interest in finance.

 Courses in International Business